ponylang/rfcs/text/0000-expand-math.md

 # Motivation

 Currently, `math` includes limited functionality.
 This should be expanded to include math types, constants, and present a structure with further expansion in mind.
 An expanded `math` library will allow a unified mathematics among Pony developers.
+As was discussed during our [2022-03-01 Sync](https://sync-recordings.ponylang.io/r/2022_03_01.m4a), one core principle for including these types in the stdlib is to have a single canonical implementation of them which allow interoperability of numeric types across the Pony ecosystem.
+Any numeric types introduced by this RFC **must** existing within the current numerical type hierarchy by being compliant with existing numeric traits.

 # Detailed design

 The primary goals of this initial expansion are:

 1. restructure the `math` package into distinct subpackages; allowing for separation of concerns over continuing to build a monolithic `math` package
 2. provide common `math` data types; for example, `BigInt`, `Rational`, and `Complex`